Peter O'Toole: 2000–2013: Resurgence and final roles

-Venus (2006)

 O'Toole was once again nominated for the Best Actor Academy Award for his portrayal of Maurice in the 2006 film Venus, directed by Roger Michell, his eighth such nomination.
 He was in One Night with the King (2007) and co-starred in the Pixar animated film Ratatouille (2007), an animated film about a rat with dreams of becoming the greatest chef in Paris, as Anton Ego, a food critic.
 He had a small role in Stardust (2007).
-He also appeared in the second season of Showtime's drama series The Tudors (2008), portraying Pope Paul III, who excommunicates King Henry VIII from the church; an act which leads to a showdown between the two men in seven of the ten episodes.
-Also in 2008, he starred alongside Jeremy Northam and Sam Neill in the New Zealand/British film Dean Spanley, based on an Alan Sharp adaptation of Irish author Lord Dunsany's short novel, My Talks with Dean Spanley.
+O'Toole also appeared in the second season of Showtime's drama series The Tudors (2008), portraying Pope Paul III, who excommunicates King Henry VIII from the church, an act which leads to a confrontation between the two men in seven of the ten episodes.
+Also in 2008, he starred with Jeremy Northam and Sam Neill in the New Zealand/British film Dean Spanley, based on an Alan Sharp adaptation of Irish author Lord Dunsany's short novel, My Talks with Dean Spanley.

-He was in Thomas Kinkade's Christmas Cottage (2008); and Iron Road (2009), a Canadian-Chinese miniseries.
-O'Toole's final performances came in Highway to Hell (2012) and For Greater Glory: The True Story of Cristiada (2012).
+O'Toole appeared in Thomas Kinkade's Christmas Cottage (2008) and Iron Road (2009), a Canadian-Chinese miniseries.
+O'Toole's final performances were in Eldorado (2012) and For Greater Glory: The True Story of Cristiada (2012).
 On 10 July 2012, O'Toole released a statement announcing his retirement from acting.
-A number of films were released after his retirement and death: Decline of an Empire (2013), as Gallus; and Diamond Cartel (2017).
+A number of films were released after his retirement and death: Decline of an Empire (2013), as Gallus, and Diamond Cartel (2017).

 Personal life

 Personal views

-While studying at RADA in the early 1950s, O'Toole was active in protesting against British involvement in the Korean War.
-Later, in the 1960s, he was an active opponent of the Vietnam War.
-He played a role in the creation of the current form of the well-known folk song "Carrickfergus" which he related to Dominic Behan, who put it in print and made a recording in the mid-1960s.
+While studying at RADA in the early 1950s, O'Toole opposed the Korean War, and later became a supporter of the Campaign for Nuclear Disarmament.
+During the 1960s, he was involved in the opposition to United States involvement in the Vietnam War.
+He played a role in the creation of the current form of the well-known Irish folk song "Carrickfergus" which he related to Dominic Behan, who put it in print and made a recording in the mid-1960s.

 Although he lost faith in organised religion as a teenager, O'Toole expressed positive sentiments regarding the life of Jesus Christ.
 In an interview for The New York Times, he said "No one can take Jesus away from me... there's no doubt there was a historical figure of tremendous importance, with enormous notions.
 Such as peace."
 He called himself "a retired Christian" who prefers "an education and reading and facts" to faith.

+British Pakistani playwright Hanif Kureishi states in his memoir that O'Toole told him "The only Paki I ever liked was Omar Sharif."